-"Five years from now, you'll have paid for your CRM more times than you paid for your truck — and at the end of it, you still won't own a thing."
+"Five years from now, you'll have paid for your current CRM more times than you paid for your truck — and at the end of it, you still won't own a thing."

 | What you're paying now | 5-year cost | You'd save |